 - Low red blood cell count (anemia) with symptoms like tiredness, weakness, or shortness of breath*

 - Swelling of the arms and legs or other parts of the body

-- Abnormal blood tests which suggest that the drug is affecting the liver or kidneys (your doctor will discuss the importance of this finding, if any.)
+- Abnormal blood or urine tests which suggest that the drug is affecting the liver or kidneys (your doctor will discuss the importance of these findings, if any.)